 The County Superintendent or designee shall establish processes for ensuring the articulation of courses across grade levels within Butte County Office of Education.
-As necessary, he/she also shall work with representatives of appropriate area districts and postsecondary institutions to ensure articulation of courses with other institutions to which Butte County Office of Education students may matriculate.
+As necessary, County Superintendent or designee shall also work with representatives of appropriate area districts and postsecondary institutions to ensure articulation of courses with other institutions to which Butte County Office of Education students may matriculate.
 The sequence of courses shall be designed to ensure that each course provides adequate preparation for the next course in the sequence, avoids significant duplication of content, and allows for reinforcement and progression in the subject matter.